 - Supplementation of vitamin D is an easy way of getting enough vitamin D

-Inmunity is an important field to investigate due to high prevalence of infectious diseases taking place lately (more now with Covid pandemic).
-The inmune system is a very complex net made of different cells and molecules with connected functions working towards the same goal; destroy the infectious agent and protect our organism from foreign pathogens.
+The inmune system is a very complex net made of different cells and molecules working towards the same goal; destroy the infectious agent and protect our organism from foreign pathogens.

-VItamin D has been shown to regulate cardiovascular outcomes such as cardiac death and combined cardiovascular events (study).
+VItamin D regulates cardiovascular outcomes such as cardiac death and combined cardiovascular events (study).

-Research has been done to investigate wether vitamin D supplementation could potentiate and lower the risk of cardiovascular events.
-In this systematic review, we can see that serum levels of vitamin D show a moderate effect improving cardiovacular health (study).
+In this systematic review, serum levels of vitamin D show a moderate effect improving cardiovacular health (study).

-In this interesting study done in vitamin D deficient rats, it was found that they showed increased neurotrophic factor levels, decreased mitosis and increased apoptis (study).
-In other words, brain cells divided less efficiently and higher death rate was observed.
-These rats also showed different behaviour, being more sensitive to external factors and a more inconsistent behaviour.
+Brain cells divided less efficiently and higher death rate was observed.
+These rats showed different behaviour, being more sensitive to external factors and a more inconsistent behaviour.

-Muscle health and function is important when it comes to optimize performance and induce higher structural adaptations.
-Systematic reviews found an association between vitamin D and muscle strenght, while no significant effect on muscle mass or power were found (meta-analysis).
+Systematic reviews found an association between vitamin D and muscle strength, but no significant effect on muscle mass or power were found (meta-analysis).

-Vitamin D has been directly associated with testosterone levels.
-Correct serum levels of vit.
-D lead to higher levels of testosterone, which potentially improves muscle growth and muscle hypertrophy (study).
+Correct serum levels of vitamin D lead to higher levels of testosterone.
+This potentially improves muscle growth and muscle hypertrophy (study).